 Habitual drunkenness is not going out on every Saturday night and getting loaded.
 It means that it is an everyday thing that prevents the person from performing the normal activities of everyday life.
 In order to prove habitual drunkenness, there must be a showing that the abuse of alcohol caused the breakdown of the marriage and that such abuse existed at or near the time of filing for divorce.

 For all of the grounds for a Georgia divorce the court will require sufficient evidence and normally the actual testimony of a third party witness.
 Just an admission by a party is usually not sufficient proof.
 (Georgia Code Sec. § 19-5-11).

 This site covers a number of Georgia divorce advice issues.
-Please scroll down to review the various divorce topics or use the links on the left.
+Please use the links on the left.
 If you need to contact a divorce attorney, please click on the link below and fill out the contact form.